 VINCI Energies is the leader in a fragmented market in which the top six players account for only around 50% of the market.
 Its main competitors are Engie Energie Services, Spie, Eiffage Énergie, Bouygues Energies & Services and Snef.

 VINCI Energies is a leading electrical engineering and installation company.
-It ranks among the top players in Germany, where it has a strong position (revenue of €2 billion in 2018), Switzerland, Scandinavia (Sweden, Finland and Norway), Belgium, Netherlands, Portugal and Romania.
-In the information and communication technologies sector, VINCI Energies operates mainly in France, Germany, Netherlands, Portugal, Spain, Switzerland, Italy, Sweden, United Kingdom, Belgium and Austria.
+It ranks among the top players in Germany, where it has a strong position (revenue of over €2 billion in 2019), Switzerland, Scandinavia (Sweden, Finland and Norway), Belgium, Netherlands, Spain, Portugal and Romania.
+In the information and communication technologies sector, VINCI Energies operates mainly in France, Germany, Netherlands, Portugal, Spain, Switzerland, Italy, Sweden, United Kingdom, Belgium, Austria and Poland.

 VINCI Energies operates in Africa, where it is market leader in Morocco.
 It also operates in the Middle East, Asia and South America.
 VINCI Energies has a solid foothold in New Zealand and Australia.
-With the acquisition of PrimeLine Utility Services, VINCI Energies established a significant position in services for energy infrastructure and telecommunications operators in North America at the beginning of 2018.
+With the acquisition of PrimeLine Utility Services, VINCI Energies established a significant position in power transmission and distribution in the United States at the beginning of 2018.